 - Lifetime Value: average value per user – accumulates only on first_open-associated campaigns

 Re-engagement campaigns are designed to encourage customers to continue using your app after they have installed it.
 These campaigns tend to be easier to track because you don't have to deal with the hurdle of passing campaign data through an app store because the app is already installed on your target audience's device.

 Attribution Window for Re-Engagement Campaigns

-For all conversion events other than "first_open" events, the attribution window is six months.
+For all conversion events other than "first_open" events, the attribution window is six months (Note: after June 29, 2020, this will change to 90 days).
 Sources identified for these conversion events are basically considered re-engagement campaigns.

 A note to call out from the documentation is this:

 A conversion from a re-engagement campaign gets attributed twice:

 - To the campaign that got credit for the first_open event.
 LTV accrues with that campaign.